$K_{r,s}$ graph bootstrap percolation: Introduction

 Graph bootstrap percolation is an example of cellular automata introduced by von Neumann \cite{von1966cell} (see also \cite{burks1969neumann}).
 Bollob\'as \cite{bollobas1968weakly} introduced $H$-bootstrap percolation, which is also known as weak saturation.
 Extremal questions are well studied when $H=K_r$ (see \cite{alon1985extremal}, \cite{frankl1982extremal}, and \cite{kalai1984weakly}).

-In the context of random graph Balogh, Bollob\'as, and Morris \cite{balogh2012graph} obtained the following result regarding $K_r$ bootstrap percolation.
+More recently, graph bootstrap percolation has been studied on random graphs (see \cite{bollobas_2001} for an exposition on random graphs).
+In the context of the Erd\H{o}s-R\'{e}nyi random graph Balogh, Bollob\'as, and Morris \cite{balogh2012graph} obtained the following result regarding $K_r$ bootstrap percolation.
 It was shown that for $r\geq 4$, and $n \in \mathbb{N}$, sufficiently large

 where $\lambda(r) = \frac{{r \choose 2} -2}{r-2}$.
-Recently extremal results have been studied for $H=K_{r,s}$, where $K_{r,s}$ is the complete bipartite graph with one part containing $r$ nodes, and $s$ nodes in the other.
+Recently, extremal results have been studied for $H=K_{r,s}$, where $K_{r,s}$ is the complete bipartite graph with one part containing $r$ nodes, and $s$ nodes in the other.
 In \cite{gan2015ks}, the authors considered a related process called saturation.
 A graph $G$ is called called $H$ saturated if $G$ does not contain a copy of $H$, and adding any missing edge in $G$ completes a new copy of $H$.
-In \cite{gan2015ks}, it was shown that if an $n$-by-$n$ bipartite graph is $K_{r,s}$ saturated then it must have at least $(r+s -2)n-(r+s -2)^2$ edges, confirming a conjecture in \cite{moshkovitz2015exact} up to an additive constant.
-In \cite{moshkovitz2015exact} the authors studied the weak saturation of $K_{r,s}$ in $n$-by-$n$ bipartite graph, and showed that if it is $K_{r,s}$-weakly saturated in a bipartite graph, then it has at least $(2s - 2 + o(1))n$ edges, when $s\leq r$.
+In \cite{gan2015ks}, it was shown that if $K_{n,n}$ is $K_{r,s}$ saturated then it must have at least $(r+s -2)n-(r+s -2)^2$ edges, confirming a conjecture in \cite{moshkovitz2015exact} up to an additive constant.
+In \cite{moshkovitz2015exact} the authors studied the weak saturation of $K_{r,s}$ in $K_{n,n}$, and showed that if it is $K_{r,s}$-weakly saturated in a bipartite graph, then it has at least $(2s - 2 + o(1))n$ edges, when $s\leq r$.
+Weak saturation of $K_{r,s}$ in $K_{n}$ has been studied in \cite{kronenberg2021weak}.
 In the context of random graph the authors in \cite{balogh2012graph} proposed the problem (Problem 5 in \cite{balogh2012graph} ) to determine $p_c(n, K_{r,s})$, at least up to a poly-logarithmic factor, for all $r,s \in \mathbb{N}$.
 It was shown in \cite{balogh2012graph} that

-Recently some progress is made for bipartite graphs of the form $K_{2,t}$.
+Recently some progress has been made for bipartite graphs of the form $K_{2,t}$.
 In \cite{bidgoli2018k_}, it was shown that

 A lower and upper bound for $K_{2,t}$ is also obtained in \cite{bidgoli2018k_} for $t\geq 4$.
-Our result complements the results in \cite{bidgoli2018k_}, and determines $p_{c}(n,K_{r,s})$ up to poly-logarithmic factor when the graph is balanced (see Definition \ref{dfnbalanced930}), this is roughly equivalent to the saying that one part is not significantly larger than the other.
+Our result complements the results in \cite{bidgoli2018k_}, and determines $p_{c}(n,K_{r,s})$ up to poly-logarithmic factor when the graph is balanced (see Definition \ref{dfnbalanced930}).
 We also obtain a general lower bound for $p_{c}(n,K_{r,s})$ when $r,s\geq 3$.